Wind Turbine Technician Schools in Ohio

 Salary & Career Outlook

-Factors such as experience, location, and employment company can severely affect how much a wind turbine mechanic can earn in Ohio.
-Those among the lowest-paid in the state earn an annual average salary of $37,194, while those among the highest-paid in the state earn an annual average salary of $61,396.
+Factors such as experience, location, and employment company can severely affect how much a wind turbine technician can earn in Ohio.
+According to Indeed, those in the lowest-paid category in the state earn an annual average salary of $32,953.
+In contrast, those in the highest-paid category earn an annual average salary of $62,882.

-Concerning locations within the state, Ohio City and Columbus are the two highest-paying cities to practice as a wind turbine mechanic in Ohio, with annual average salaries of $67,283 and $61,498, respectively.
+Concerning locations within the state, Luckey and Columbus are the two highest-paying cities to practice as a wind turbine technician in Ohio, with annual average salaries of $91,531 and $61,498, respectively.

-Wind turbine mechanics in Cincinnati earn an annual average salary of $41,893.
+Wind turbine technicians in Cincinnati earn an annual average salary of $41,893.